Frequently Asked Questions

 I plan to live off campus while I attend ASU.
 Do I need to let you know?

 Yes!
-Angelo State University has a Housing Policy that requires many students to live on campus for about the first two years (60 semester credit hours).
+Angelo State University has a Housing Policy that requires many students to live on campus for the first two semesters.
 To live off campus, you must meet exemption criteria or have been formally approved for exemption from the housing policy.

 A hold will remain on your registration until you have let us know about your living plans.
 This goes for new as well as returning students.
 For more information on ASU’s housing policy and the exemption process, go to our Housing Requirements & Exemptions Page, or contact the Housing & Residential Programs Office.

 Who do I contact if I still have questions?